 The task of this group is to provide experience with and learning about online large group dynamics.
-As indicated by its name, it will stay open "24/7" and its members will interact electronically.
-This year will focus on online group dynamics.
-One unique feature of online groups is eliminating the need to be in the same place at the same time, and this group will begin before and end after AGPA Connect, will be open to individuals who do not go to Houston, and will not preclude attending any other AGPA Connect event.
-No in-person meetings for this group will convene.
+Members may use computers or smartphones from anywhere in the world.
+The online community runs from February 9 - March 5.
+As indicated by its name, it will stay open "24/7" for electronic interaction.
 As in other online groups, posted messages will automatically be recorded and made available.
 Interactions are not real-time and are recorded.

 During the review and application phase, the group will reflect on and try to understand the experiential phase and compare the dynamics of this group with those of other groups, both online and face-to-face.
 Participants are required to complete the online evaluation, which will be emailed at the completion of the second phase, and will be awarded six CE credits.

 1. Describe the experience of being a member of an online group.

 2. Describe the effects of communicating in writing rather than by speaking.

 3. Describe the effects of having a transcript available.